StuffedCrustPotato/IT103-CP2-Group-1/README.md

 <h1>Testing Tutorial</h1>

 <H4> 1.
 Download from Repository </H4>
  Either download zip File or use another way to download a specific folder that you need on our repository.
-We recommend you download the MotorPH Employee App where you can easily access it with Exe <br />
+We recommend you download the MotorPH Employee App where you can easily access it with Exe. <br />

 ![Step 1](https://github.com/esphome/esphome/assets/125250527/7bc47743-50d4-495f-8608-a9f7162a2c1f)

 <H4> 2.
 Unzip & Open the Folder </H4>
-Once download is finish, unzip the file and open the folder where you can see what was on our repository <br />
+Once download is finish, unzip the file and open the folder where you can see what was on our repository. <br />

 ![Folder](https://github.com/StuffedCrustPotato/IT103-CP2-Group-1/assets/125250527/6e3dd13f-757d-49ae-ad00-f15ba05ff350)